Authentication

 No credentials found for your account (user: alice@example.com).

-Set up credentials: https://archestra.company.com/mcp/registry?install=abc-123
+Set up credentials: https://archestra.example.com/mcp/registry?install=abc-123

 The user follows the link, installs the server with their credentials, and retries the tool call.